Layr-Labs/eigenlayer-docs/docs/eigenlayer/restaking-guides/0-restaking-user-guide/liquid-restaking/restake-lsts.md

 Click the **Delegate** button on the EIGEN and LST token pages to begin delegating to an operator.

-Please see the [Delegate to An Operator](/eigenlayer/restaking-guides/0-restaking-user-guide/restaker-delegation/delegate-to-an-operator.md) for more detail.
+Please see the [Delegate to An Operator](/eigenlayer/restaking-guides/0-restaking-user-guide/restaker-delegation/delegate-to-an-operator.md) page for more detail.

 ![](/img/restake-guides/restake-eigen-token.jpg)